Dundas Castle: Facilities

 By the time Sir Jack inherited the property from his mother in 1995, it had deteriorated substantially.
 He initially considered selling it, but instead chose to embark on a programme of restoration.
-The Keep, uninhabited for over 300 years, had its parapet rebuilt and its stonework restored, and it was installed with electricity, heating, toilets and a kitchen.
+The Keep, uninhabited for over 300 years, had its parapet rebuilt and its stonework restored, and it was installed with electricity, heating, lavatory and a kitchen.
 The dry rot in the castle itself was removed, and the drawing room, library and dining room were redecorated.
 The castle is now a 5-star exclusive venue, often used for weddings.

 In the grounds of the castle is a holiday cottage called the Boathouse, situated on the shore of Dundas Loch.
 It is a 4-star self-catering venue.